deeexcee-io/LOI-Bins/README.md

 This approach does the latter that but what we do is call the .exe of our programming language of choice and also pass it a script, both of which are stored on our attacker controlled SMB share.
 Defender still scans the scripts but by utilising **Go, Java, PHP etc** we have more flexibility to bypass static signatures.
 Testing with random un-obfuscated reverse shell scripts in these languages has proved successful.

 You can also utilise these programming languages to carry out post exploitation in weird and wonderful ways.
-You could even just call python.exe from the remote share and drop straight into the [Interpreter](#python-interpreter-example).
+You could even just call python.exe from the remote share and drop straight into the [Interpreter](#python-interpreter-example) loaded from the SMB share straight into memory.

 The process is extremely simple.